 New York-based artist Susan Vecsey paints abstractions that are rooted in perception.
-Her work reveals abstract swatches of color evocative of shapes found in nature.
-Minimal and captivating, these universal images illuminate how color, line, and material can remind each viewer of an ethereal place, memory, or dream.
+Minimal and captivating, these universal images illuminate how color, sfumasto, and material can remind each viewer of an ethereal place, memory, or dream.
 Though closely resembling Color Field paintings, Vecsey’s work also presents what feel like peaceful meditations on landscapes.

-Although Vecsey’s work appears seamless and fluid, there is a calculated structure behind each blanket of color.
+Vecsey’s work appears seamless and fluid, there is a calculated structure behind each blanket of color.
 The shapes come from landscapes she has seen and that live in her memory, sans photograph.
 Once Vecsey is in the studio it really becomes a process of a lot of color studies and determining scale in terms of how the shapes are sitting within the square of the canvas.
 The real joy of the work for her is layering the color to a saturated effect to create a beautiful surface.
 “I’m really obsessed with the surface of the painting,” she says.
 Often simplifying what she sees, Vecsey pursues restraint in form and color.
 Within each work, the shapes and colors unite to suggest the light of the sun sinking into the horizon, the subtle slope of a hillside, or the curve of a riverbed- all embodying the elusive beauty of nature.

 Born in Somerville, New Jersey, in 1971, Susan Vecsey currently lives and works in New York City as well as East Hampton, New York.
 She earned her BA from Barnard College, Columbia University, and her MFA from the New York Studio School of Drawing, Painting, and Sculpture.
 Vecsey’s work is widely held in both public and private collections, including the Nassau County Museum, Roslyn, New York, the Greenville County Museum of Art, Greenville, SC, and Guild Hall Museum, East Hampton, NY.
 In 2012, Vecsey was a visiting artist at the American Academy in Rome.